Beginner Gardening Tips!

 Vegetables grow best in soft, loose soil.
 Once you have your garden spot picked out spend some time tilling up the soil.
 We use a garden rototiller for this.
 Here is a fairly cheap tiller on Amazon with really great reviews.

 For best garden results, spread a 2 inch layer of compost or manure over your soil before tilling.
-This gives the plants extra heat and nutrients.
+This gives the plants extra heat and needed nutrients.

 Once your soil is loose and fertile you are ready for planting!